passionlim/intensive/Script_HW_5th_week_2st_day.md

 On weekends, I bring those bins to the designated area beside my apartment.
 There are big bags for each material.
 I pour each recycling bin into its respective bags.
 Sometimes I get my hands dirty with leaking drink from cans or remaining food on packages while picking them up.
 Then, I return back home and wash my hands.

-Conclusion, even though the recycling is tedious and disgusting for me, I have to recycle because if I don’t so, I would get fined by our government that has implemented strong regularations for recycling.
+Conclusion, even though recycling is tedious and disgusting for me, I have to recycle because if I don’t so, I would get fined by our government that has implemented strong regularations for recycling.